By James Eliot, Markets & Finance Editor

 -

 Stripe: Known for transforming how businesses accept payments, Stripe’s API has enabled over 100,000 businesses to integrate payment solutions effortlessly.
 The result?
 Companies can grow without worrying about the complexities of payment processing, thereby improving their customer onboarding experience.
+This aligns with trends discussed in GitLab’s Layoffs regarding industry evolution.

 These examples illustrate that the benefits of APIs extend beyond mere integration; they redefine how companies engage with and retain users.